lb3361/gigatron-lcc/src/gigatron.md

 # of registers and the specialization of registers.
 When such problems
 # occur, the register allocator spills registers to memory as needed
 # for correctness, but without regard for optimality.
 That does not
 # work well for a simplistic CPU like the Gigagron VCPU.
-Once AC is
+Once vAC is
 # allocated, there is nothing left one can do.
 The following
 # repurposes the LCC mechanisms in the following way.
 The LCC
 # register allocator no longer deals with actual registers but with a
 # piece of page zero memory that we call registers.
 Instead of
 # computing a cover of the trees with instruction, we cover the trees
-# with sequences of instructions that use the accumulator AC (vAC) and
+# with sequences of instructions that use the accumulator vAC and
 # the scratch registers (T0..T3) as they see fit.
 The LBURG grammar
 # is no longer a tree grammar, but a transducer that converts tree
 # fragments into sequences.
 As a result, each nonterminal must be